Tunisia Population Pyramid (2025)

 What demographic challenges will Tunisia face in the future?

 Tunisia faces transitional demographic adjustments over the coming decades.
 Smaller youth cohorts will create eventual labor shortages and reduced economic dynamism.
 Future aging pressures will emerge as current working-age populations retire over the next 20-30 years.
-High fertility levels require continued investment in education, healthcare, and infrastructure to support growing populations.
-Additional challenges include addressing urban overcrowding and environmental sustainability.
 Climate change, technological disruption, and global economic shifts will compound demographic pressures.
 Successful navigation requires proactive policies addressing education, healthcare, employment, social protection, and sustainable development to manage demographic transitions effectively.

 trends